Imbalyc0823/Unity-HuggingfaceAPI-Text2Image/README.md

 # Unity-HuggingfaceAPI-Text2Image
-Calling the Hugging Face platform's API in Unity to implement text-to-image generation using the Flux model.
+Calling the Hugging Face platform's API in Unity to implement text-to-image generation using the Flux model.Chinese tooltips.